 Many are closed Sundays, Mondays, or Tuesdays, so make sure to check hours ahead.

 The best way to experience all the things to do in Dauphin Island, Alabama, is to stay at least a few days here.
 There are a few options for accommodations that fit almost every need.

 Beach House Rentals

-For waterfront living, especially if you are traveling with a larger group, the best Dauphin Island lodging is at one of the many beach house rentals that will hold the entire family.
-Because of the shape of the island, there are a lot of rentals that sit right on the water.
-Choose either the bay side (north) or gulf side (south).
+The most common Dauphin Island lodging is at one of the many beach house rentals.
+Because of the island’s shape, there are a lot of rentals that sit right on the water’s edge and are large enough to hold the entire family.
+Choose either the bayside (north) or gulf side (south).

 Hotels on Dauphin Island

-Hotels are very limited on the island, but we think this is how Dauphin Island keeps its low-key charm.
-For something smaller than renting a full house, the Inn At Dauphin Island has units that are privately owned but often rented out.
-Visit their website for available rental units.
+Hotels are minimal, but we think this is how the island keeps its low-key charm.
+For something smaller than renting a whole house, the Inn At Dauphin Island has privately owned units, but many units are available for vacation rentals.